 The first thing to decide is what the best time and date is for hosting the open house.
-Sunday is the most common day, a legacy of the days when the real estate section of the Sunday newspaper drove most of the traffic.
+Sunday is the most ordinary day, a legacy of the days when the real estate section of the Sunday newspaper drove most of the traffic.
 You’ll want it to be a time when you can attract the most potential buyers so stick with Sunday from 11-5pm, the most popular time slot.

 The only exception to the Sunday rule is if it falls near a national or religious holiday.
 If that happens; you should maybe consider either skipping the weekend or try a weeknight open house.
-After work hours on Tuesday and Wednesday from 6-7pm can work but know that weekday open houses can be hit and miss.
+After work hours on Tuesday and Wednesday from 6-7pm can work but know that weekday open houses, can be hit and miss.

 Marketing and advertising